ethteck/kh1/README.md

 We're currently just targeting the main game executable, which is an elf file `SLPS_251.05` with sha1 `9dabbf867a7ec2a030df99ba1ed969f2deef0488`.

 ### Dependencies
-We require some python deps (`pip install -U -r requirements.txt`) and wibo for running the assembler, for which we only have a Windows executable.
+We require some python deps you can obtain by running `pip install -U -r requirements.txt`.

 ### Setup